-An examination of God’s call for leaders to be restored into the image of God through the lens of biblical theology, with a primary focus on the New Testament.
+An examination of God’s call for leaders to be restored into the image of God through the lens of biblical theology.

 Like any other institution, leadership is important in the church, but in this context leadership must reflect biblical values and priorities.
 Leadership is a form of empowering for service and the servant model is the template given by Christ.
 This unit will identify the spiritual gift of leadership and calling that occurs among believers that must be recognized and developed.
 All believers need to be discipled and empowered for ministry.
 Those with leadership gifts should be identified as a result of effective discipleship.
 Leaders are first discipled and then disciple others.
 Leaders who are not actively discipling others cannot be effective leaders.